elisonkaloshi/laravel_google_2fa/README.md

 `3.
 GoogleAuthenticator::checkIfTwoFaIsActive($userId)` -> This method checks if the 2fa is active for the user, can be used to not display qr code again for an already authenticated user.

 `4.
-GoogleAuthenticator::verifyIsCodeIsValid($userId, $code)` -> This method verifies if the code that the authenticated user enters is valid.
+GoogleAuthenticator::verifyIfCodeIsValid($userId, $code)` -> This method verifies if the code that the authenticated user enters is valid.